 A simple list with a lot of power

 A cake wouldn't be as delicious if you missed a few ingredients, would it?
 Checklists are the same way.
 Think of the tasks in your checklist as ingredients in a recipe for success.
-Each has its place, and each are important for a great result.
+Each has its place, and each is important for a great result.

 Ingredients for an effective checklist